AyProductions/AyBurn/README.md

 # AyBurn
 CD / DVD Burning software.
 Who uses them nowadays?

-Everything is written in Visual Basic and C# using IBurn and IMAPI 2.0
+Everything is written in C# using IBurn and IMAPI 2.0